lukePeavey/SplitType/README.md

 ## SplitType

 A javascript plugin that "splits" plain text into indivudual lines, words and characters, which can each be animated and styled independly.
-This makes it easy to create complex typographic animations without the use of canvas.
-It has no dependencies and can be used with any css or javascript animation library.
+This makes it easy to create complex typographic animations without the use of canvas.<br>

-<i>The concept for this plugin SplitText,  <i>
+Compatible with GSAP and Velocity

 #### How To Use: